folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 3. Select the "Comparison operator" to be "Greater than or equal to".
 4. Enter "100" in the "Total amount" box.

-### Formats
+### Format sections

-The sections **Header format**, **Account data format** and **Footer format** allow you to configure the format of the file that is generated by the transfer process.
+The sections **Header format**, **Account data format/Patron data format** and **Footer format** allow you to configure the format of the file that is generated by the transfer process.
 The format is configured using a series of blocks, in a column based structure.
 Each block can be configured to contain a fixed value or a variable.
 The variable will be replaced with the actual value when the file is generated.

-You need to configure all data you want to include in the file, including whitespace and delimitters.
+You need to configure all data you want to include in the file, including whitespace and delimiters.
 If you do not want to include a section, you can leave it blank.

-The following variables are available:
+The following tokens are available for all sections:
 - Newline (LF)
 - Newline (Microsoft, CRLF)
 - Tab
 - Comma
 - Whitespace
     - Number of spaces
-- Arbitrary Text
+- Text
      - Text to include
 - Current Date
      - Format
           - There are several options for the format of the date(eg. ISO Day, American Date, etc.)
      - Timezone
           - There are several options for the timezone(eg. American/Chicago, etc.)

+The following tokens are available in the **Header** and **Footer** sections only:
 - Number of Accounts
 - Total Amount
      - Has a checkbox to include decimal point checkbox.

+The following tokens are available in the **Account data format/Patron data format** section only:
+- Account amount
+- Account date
+- Fee/fine type
+- User info
+- Item info

-For Current Date, Number of Accounts and Total Amount, there is a gear icon to configure the format of the value.
+For certain tokens, there is a gear icon to configure the format of the value.
 The following options are available:
 - Desired length
      - You can enter an integer for the desired length.
 - Fill extra spaces with
-     - You can enter a character to fill extra spaces with(eg. 0, " ", etc.).
+     - You can enter a character to fill extra spaces with (eg. 0, " ", etc.).
-- Add charecters to
+- Add characters to
      - You can select to add characters to the beginning or end of the value.
 - Truncate if too long
      - You can select to truncate the value if it is longer than the desired length.

-Example:
+**Example**:

 Here is what an example header structure would look like with variables: